insight-creative/Insight-Creative-2021/content/blog/media-an-unseen-but-integral-part-of-advertising/index.md

 ---
 layout: blog
+seo:
   title: "Media: An Unseen, but Integral, Part of Advertising"
+  description: "Learn how building a statically generated site can make your website lightweight, secure, and fast!"
+  featured_image: analytics-dashboard-on-laptop.jpg
+  featured_image_alt: laptop sitting on desk with analytics dashboard on display
 date: 2020-10-30
 author: Insight Creative
 description: ""
-text-color: "ffffff"
-back-color: "d31145"
-image: analytics-dashboard-on-laptop.jpg
-image_alt: laptop sitting on desk with analytics dashboard on display
-tag: blog
+categories: ["Media"]
 page_class: single-post
 ---